NEON NIGHT WALKS

 One of the great bars from Hollywood’s Golden Age still haunts the corner of Hollywood near Vine in the 1930 Pantages Theatre building and its iconic neon sign has never burned more brightly.
 Stylistically, the design is a visual cacophony with multicolored neon tubes as a background for the streamlined lettering and boomerang design of its connected F and R. For those who believe that lettering cannot be art, we point to the Frolic Room’s amazing neon signage every time.

 *In your shopping cart, please enter a CELL PHONE NUMBER where you can be reached on the evening of your cruise.

-MONA MEMBER DISCOUNT: Enter MEMBER at checkout for $10 off your Classic Neon Cruise.
-Your membership will be verified.
+Enter NEON at checkout for $10 off 1 Classic Neon Cruise Ticket.

 Want to become a member?
 Click Here.

 You will receive a reservation confirmation email from the museum with detailed instructions on the exact meeting location.

 Cruises usually meet at 7:00PM in DOWNTOWN LOS ANGELES and return around 10:30PM.

 Due to limited seating on the bus, requests for cancellations or transfers must be made TWO weeks prior to the selected cruise date.